October may be my favorite month. Its brisk chill warms my soul.

 October even brings a mood of relative calm to Southern California.

 Beaches and coves are abandoned by the throngs of summer and left to those lucky enough to live nearby, those who like to rise on a haze-free morning and put on khakis and Shetland sweaters and stroll barefoot on hard-packed sand, slinging tennis shoes or country walkers over a shoulder for the hike home.

 October in the Dolomites of northern Italy is as dazzling as a Roman masquerade; jagged blue mountains near Nova Levante are sequined with leaves of scarlet and gold.

-European cities change their moods as the weather cools.
+European cities let their hair down as the weather cools.
 They get back to the cosmopolitan business of enjoying themselves . . . and their restaurants and parks and universities.

 Symphony orchestras tune up, and so do the horns of fox hunts.
 Theaters are fresh with new performances as the artistic world gets its act together for another season.

-In Poland, in Norway, in the Tetons and Cascades, forests of slim white birch are swept posturing and long shadows draw out photographers and painters.
+In Poland, in Norway, in the Tetons and Cascades, forests of slim white birch are swept free of leaves.
+Their sculptured posturing and long shadows draw out photographers and painters.